psanford/claude/README.md

 The `github.com/psanford/claude` package contains the API request and response message definitions.
 These are shared across the different API providers (Anthropic, AWS/Bedrock, GCP/Vertex).

-`github.com/psanford/claude/anthropic` contains an API client for using Anthropic's API.
+- `github.com/psanford/claude/anthropic` contains an API client for using Anthropic's API.
+- `github.com/psanford/claude/bedrock` contains an API client for using Claude in AWS Bedrock.
+- `github.com/psanford/claude/vertex` contains an API client for using Claude in GCP Vertex.

 Examples:
 - [examples/anthropic-claude-cli-demo](https://github.com/psanford/claude/blob/main/examples/anthropic-claude-cli-demo/anthropic_claude_cli.go) for using Anthropic's API